berrym/btrfs-backup-ng/README.md

 -   Initial creation of full backups
 -   Incremental backups on subsequent runs
 -   Different backup storage engines:
+    -   Local btrfs filesystem
+    -   Remote SSH with optional username specified via `--ssh-username` or in the URI (`ssh://user@host/path`)
     -   Local storage
     -   Remote storage via SSH
     -   Custom storage: Alternatively, the output of `btrfs send` may be